Patrick Mahomes Weapon Publicly Requests Release Ahead Of Trade Deadline

 Jones has largely underwhelmed so far in his NFL career.
 He was drafted in the second round by Tampa Bay in 2018 but had trouble coughing up the ball at the top of his NFL tenure.
 However, he did experience some success with the Buccaneers during their Super Bowl season when he received 192 carries and ran for 978 yards and seven touchdowns.
 He was eventually replaced by Leonard Fournette as the lead back on the Bucs.
 He played one more season with Tampa Bay and only accumulated 428 rushing yards.

 The Chiefs haven’t had much production on the ground but still find themselves at the top of the AFC thanks to Patrick Mahomes.
-They were hoping Edwards-Helaire and McKinnon would have bounce back seasons.
-Seventh round rookie Pacheco also has seen the field as the third string running back.
-However, they are still one of the best offenses in football due to the production of their passing game.
+They were hoping Edwards-Helaire and McKinnon would have bounce-back seasons.
+Seventh-round rookie Pacheco also has seen the field as the third-string running back.
+However, they are still one of the best offenses in football due to the production of their passing game in 2022.